waipingng/ML-course-fp/README.md

 ## Introduction

-In this project, we aim to build a classification model to predict horse racing outcomes using historical data from the https://en.netkeiba.com/.
+In this project, we aim to build a classification model to predict horse racing outcomes using historical data from the https://en.netkeiba.com/ which is the largest horse racing website in Japan.
 Our primary goal is to determine whether a horse will finish in the top 1 position of a race with 16 hourses and to evaluate different machine learning algorithms for predictive performance and interpretability.

 ## Problem Statement